-- Objectives and composition of the ESS - Providing reliable statistics at a European level that enable comparisons between countries and regions in all fields which are relevant for the European integration. - Coordinating statistical activities with international organisations such as OECD and the United Nations. - Participating in the capacity building of national statistical systems from accessing and third countries.
+Objectives and composition of the ESS

+- Providing reliable statistics at a European level that enable comparisons between countries and regions in all fields which are relevant for the European integration. - Coordinating statistical activities with international organisations such as the OECD, the IMF and the United Nations. - Participating in the capacity building of national statistical systems from accessing and third countries.